Financial

 More Credibility

-If you sell financial products and services, gaining more credibility is a good thing; you want to make sure your clients trust you.
-In addition, you will be easier to trust with public credibility when it comes to complex transactions.
+If you sell financial products and services, gaining more credibility is good; you want to ensure your clients trust you.
+In addition, public credibility makes you easier to trust in complex transactions.

 Prospective Clients Prefer It